peteroupc/peteroupc.github.io/colorgen.md

 In the following pseudocode, which converts a color between nonlinearized sRGB and CIE _L\*a\*b\*_&mdash;
 - the `SRGBToLab` method convers a nonlinearized sRGB color to CIE _L\*a\*b\*_,
 - the `SRGBFromLab` method performs the opposite conversion, and
-- the _L\*a\*b*_ color is relative to the white point determined by the CIE 1931 2-degree color matching functions and the D65 illuminant (the comments show how to get a _L\*a\*b\*_ color relative to the D50/2-degree white point instead, e.g., for interoperability with applications color-managed with International Color Consortium v2 profiles),
+- the _L\*a\*b*_ color is relative to the white point determined by the CIE 1931 2-degree color matching functions and the D65 illuminant (the comments show how to get a _L\*a\*b\*_ color relative to the D50/2-degree white point instead, e.g., for interoperability with applications color-managed with ICC v2 profiles),

 The pseudocode follows.